-These chocolate chip stuffed scones are the softest and fluffiest scones!
+These chocolate chip scones are the softest and fluffiest scones!
 They are full of mini chocolate chips and stuffed with chopped chocolate.
 The scones are drizzled with a vanilla glaze.
 These scones are SO easy to make and perfect for weekend baking.

-These chocolate chip stuffed scones are super soft and fluffy inside with crisp edges.
+These chocolate chip scones are super soft and fluffy inside with crisp edges.
 The scones have extra heavy cream which makes them so soft!
 They are NOT a dry scone or a crumbly scone!

 Why You Will Love This

 - Soft scones- These tender scones are very soft and fluffy inside.
 The inside is has flaky layers.

 - Easy to make- No mixer is required and they make for an easy weekend bake.